safe-global/safe-docs/reference/safe-core-sdk/auth-kit/web3auth-modal.md

 #### `signOut()`

-Calls the [`logout()`](https://web3auth.io/docs/sdk/web/modal/usage#web3authlogout) method from Web3Auth and clear the web3 provider stored in the instance.
+Calls the [`logout()`](https://web3auth.io/docs/sdk/web/modal/usage#web3authlogout) method from Web3Auth and clears the web3 provider stored in the instance.

 #### `getUserInfo()`